"The

 My wife lost an unborn baby at three months while we lived in Santa Maria, California.

 Its death affected her profoundly.
-For the next six months she was very angry at God.
-She
+For the next six months she was continually angry at

 Then, at Easter, she felt a quiet, clear impression that we should attend one specific

-service.
+church service.
 We went.
-Early in the service, while the choir sang, she suddenly turned to me.
+Near the beginning, while the choir sang, she suddenly turned to

-"I feel as if God just gave me a message for the pastor, and that Im supposed
+me.
+"I feel as if God just gave me a message for the pastor, and that Im

-to tell him now," she said.
+supposed to tell him now," she said.
 "Should I?
-I dont know what to do!
+I dont know what to

 foolish?
 I prayed quickly, then suggested a test.
 "Why dont we ask that, if